 - Seek assistance at the Health Center without delay if you find a rash or marks on your body or blood spots on your sheets.

-- Wash clothes and linens frequently in hot water and dryer to kill any possible bugs.
+- Wash clothes and linens frequently in hot water and dryers to kill any possible bugs.

 - Remember that Nyack does not allow bringing any outside furniture items onto campus.